 • Participate in one-on-one sessions with WILL coordinator each semester.

-• Complete an end-of-the-year compilation portfolio that showcases your experience with leadership, feminism, and social justice.
+• Complete an end-of-the-year on-line compilation portfolio that showcases your experience with leadership, feminism, and social justice.

-• Attend 3 gender-related campus or community events throughout the year.
+• Attend feminist and gender equity related campus or community events throughout the year.

-• Take courses within Women’s Gender & Sexuality Studies (WGSS) to attain a foundational understanding of intersectional feminism (e.g. Intro to WGSS & WILL Senior Seminar).
+*Highly encourage students to take 1-2 courses within Women’s Gender Sexuality Studies (WGSS) to attain a foundational understanding of intersectional feminism

 For more information contact Rosalyn Collins at firstname.lastname@example.org or call the Women's Center at 513-556-4401.